Mariska Hargitay: Joyful Heart Foundation

-Back in November 2009, Hargitay and the Joyful Heart Foundation built healing and wellness kits for women who suffered domestic violence attacks and were currently in the Los Angeles County's domestic violence shelters.
+In November 2009, Hargitay and the Joyful Heart Foundation built healing and wellness kits for women who suffered domestic violence and were living in the Los Angeles County's domestic violence shelters.
 They created enough kits to give one to each of about 600 women.
 In California, the domestic violence services budget was in a major crisis, and shelters were forced to turn women away.
 Hargitay and her foundation donated money to the cause.
 Hargitay has worked with Michigan Police and Wayne County Prosecutor Kym Worthy to raise awareness about the statistics of untested rape kits.
-She produced a documentary, I Am Evidence, following the thousands of untested rape kits; Hargitay called this lack of testing "the clearest and most shocking demonstration of how we regard these crimes in our country."
 Hargitay appeared in the 17th season of NBC's The More You Know public service announcements in 2006, and again in the spring of 2009.
 She is an honorary board member director of the Multiple Myeloma Research Foundation.
-On September 27, 2011, Hargitay donated $100,000 to her alma mater, the UCLA School of Theater Film and Television for scholarship.
-In 2012, Hargitay campaigned for the reauthorization of the Violence Against Women Act (VAWA).